Language

 A label is nothing but Arturo's way of assigning meaning (to be read as a value) to a word - what you would normally call variable assignment or variable initialization.
 (In Arturo, these two terms can be used invariably, since there is practically no difference: you can set and re-define a word/variable as many times as you wish).

-So, let's say you want to give a new meaning to the word x:
+So, let's say you want to give a new meaning to the word x

 x: 2

-That was it: from now on, x will mean 2 (until and if it's changed).
+(until and if it's changed).
 So if you follow the above statement with:

 print x

-...Arturo will print 2 for you.
+...Arturo will print 2

 Symbols